 One might be tempted to try to extract unanticipated shocks to government spending by including my news variable in a VAR, and using a Choleski decomposition to identify shocks to quarterly government spending.
 This procedure would only be valid if my news variable perfectly captured all anticipated changes in government spending.
-Since it does not, it should not be used in this way.21
+Since it does not, it should not be used in this way.

 One question is how WWII and the Korean War affect the results.
-To see how the results change for different samples, Figures IXA and IXB compare the impulse responses from the VARs estimated from (a) the full sample 1939 -2008; (b) the sample with WWII omitted, 1947 - 2008; and (c) the sample with the Korean War omitted, 1939 - 1949, 1955 - 2008.
+To see how the results change for different samples, Figure XI compares the impulse responses from the VARs estimated from (a) the full sample 1939-2008; (b) the sample with WWII omitted, 1947-2008; and (c) the sample with the Korean War omitted, 1939-1949 and 1955-2008.
 Again, the peak of government spending is normalized to be one.
-The upper right panel of Figure IXA shows the response of GDP is somewhat less when WWII is excluded.
+The upper right panel of Figure XI shows the response of GDP is somewhat less when WWII is excluded.
 Excluding the Korean War does not change the results much.
 The peak response is 0.23 with WWII included but 0.16 when WWII is excluded.
 This response implies a government spending multiplier of 0.78.
 If instead I calculate the multiplier using the integral of the impulse response functions, the multiplier is estimated to be 0.6.
-As Ohanian (1997) argues, spending during WWII was financed mostly by issuing debt, whereas spending during the Korean War was financed in large part by increases in taxes.
-In fact, the lower right panel shows that tax rates rise much more
+As Ohanian (1997) argues, spending

-21 To see this, suppose that movements in government spending consist of three types of components: (i) anticipated changes in government spending that are captured by the econometrician in a news variable; and (ii) anticipated changes in government spending that are not captured by the econometrician in a news variable; and (iii) unanticipated government spending.
-If one runs a VAR in which the news variable is included, the identified shocks will consist of components (ii) and (iii), and hence will include anticipated components.
+21. To see this, suppose that movements in government spending consist of three types of components: (i) anticipated changes in government spending that are captured by the econometrician in a news variable; (ii) anticipated changes in government spending that are not captured by the econometrician in a news variable; and (iii) unanticipated government spending.
+If one runs a VAR in which the news variable is included , the identified shocks will consist of components (ii) and (iii), and hence will include anticipated components.
 Therefore, such an exercise would not accurately show the effects of unanticipated government spending.